 - If you were reported about a sexual or child abuse case under your supervision, how would you handle the case?

 - You probably know something about our school.
 What can you improve about our school?

 - Have you ever thought of becoming a school principal?

-Personal preferences matter a lot
+Personal preferences matter

-We wish you a lot of patience and good luck in your interview!
+Thank you, and good luck in your interview!